 A Future for Philanthropy and Innovation

-We are living in a time of unprecedented crisis, with conflict, the COVID-19 pandemic, and climate change increasingly driving more people to the brink of poverty, displacement and survival.
+We are living in a time of unprecedented crisis, with conflict, the fallout from COVID-19 pandemic, and climate change increasingly driving more people to the brink of poverty, displacement and survival.
 Over 100 million people are displaced around the world.
 And price inflation is reversing a great number of the development gains made in recent years, plunging millions back into poverty.
 In many countries, the space for free, open, and democratic civil action and discourse is shrinking.

 In parallel, innovation across technology, science, and industry is accelerating at an unprecedented pace.
 Companies and individuals are achieving truly astonishing feats that have the potential to change our world.
 Never before has the world's population been so globally connected.